Saad200724/MeowMeowPetShop_Construction/replit.md

 - Reverted from custom backend OTP to Supabase OTP (which has custom Gmail SMTP configured)
 - OTP emails now successfully delivered to users' mailboxes via Supabase + Gmail SMTP
 - Fixed state management to properly merge statistics from multiple API calls

+### November 2, 2025 - Shop By Category Section Redesign
+- **Professional UI Redesign**: Complete overhaul of Shop By Category section to match and exceed competitor standards
+  - Enhanced typography with larger, bolder fonts (text-base to text-lg on desktop, text-sm on mobile)
+  - Improved text contrast using text-gray-900 for maximum readability
+  - Professional header with decorative elements and descriptive subtitle
+- **Enhanced Card Design**:
+  - Upgraded to rounded-2xl corners for modern look
+  - Professional shadows (shadow-lg with shadow-2xl on hover)
+  - Added subtle borders (border-gray-100) for definition
+  - Gradient backgrounds (from-gray-50 to-white)
+  - Drop shadows on images for depth
+- **Better User Experience**:
+  - Smooth hover effects with lift animation and shadow transitions
+  - Optimized mobile layout with better aspect ratios and spacing
+  - Line-clamp for long category names
+  - Touch-friendly card sizes on mobile
+- **Section Background**: Gradient background (bg-gradient-to-b from-gray-50 to-white) for visual interest